 The space is clean, minimalist and warm.
 I’d categorize the food as modern—though, definitely not modernist—with roots strongly planted in Scandanvian cuisine.

 It was a beautiful procession of ten courses with a few bites and intermezzos sprinkled in between.
-The wine list was well-curated and the sommelier was enthusiastic, encouraging the tasting of everything that was on the menu (I love
+The wine list was well-curated and the sommelier was enthusiastic, encouraging the tasting of everything that was on the menu (I love that!).

 The next morning we met up with some friends and headed to Mile End for brunch.
 Their cookbook is a favorite of mine.
 It’s perched on my side table this very second.
 I sometimes thumb through it before bed and dream of making homemade pastrami.